 Everybody has a favorite pizza topping, a favorite type of crust, and a decided preference for pineapple or no pineapple on pizza, but not a lot of people think very hard about the sauces that lay between the crust and toppings.
 At Dogtown, we’re different.
 The sauces we use are perfectly matched to the ingredients that top our pizzas, resulting in mouthwatering flavor combinations.
 Read on to learn about different pizza sauces, and the best toppings to put on them!

 Spicy sauce needs something savory to balance it out, so beef or pepperoni are perfect choices.
 Other good toppings for spicy pizza are sausage, mushrooms, and bacon.
-Add some red pepper flakes for an extra kick!
+If the sauce doesn’t have enough spiciness for your taste buds, add some extra red pepper flakes for more kick!

 Sweet Pizza Sauces